100 Greatest Sculptures Ever

 Greatest Ever Relief Sculptures

 See below for a list of the most famous sculptural reliefs: that is, sculptures that project from a background surface, rather than freestanding.
 Most often used for architectural decoration, especially in cathedrals and churches.
-Reliefs are tradionally classified according to their degree of projection, and include categories such as high (alto rilievo, haut-relief), medium (mezzo relievo), low (basso rilievo, bas-relief), or very low (rilievo schiacciato).
+Relief sculpture is tradionally classified according to its degree of projection, and includes categories such as high (alto rilievo, haut-relief), medium (mezzo relievo), low (basso rilievo, bas-relief), or very low (rilievo schiacciato).

 Best Reliefs